 This is a 5GAA request for a rule change.

-With the waiver request asking to have DSRC devices nationwide vacate the upper 20 MHz is not a waiver request, it is clearly a request for a rule change.
-Considering the core FCC rules for this band have been in place since 2003 that state ITS devices are to follow the DSRC protocol, as referred earlier in these comments, would require a rule change to have them vacate.
+The waiver request asks to have DSRC devices prohibited from operating in the upper 20 MHz of the 5.9 GHz band, including presumably a requirement for devices already using that spectrum to vacate.
+This is not a waiver request, it is clearly a request for a rule change.
+Considering the core FCC licensing rules for this band, in place since 2003, require that ITS devices follow the DSRC protocol, it would require a rule change to have those devices vacate a portion of the band.

-As stated on 24 October 2018, the National Highway Traffic Safety Administration statement on safety value of the 5.9 GHz spectrum, there are more than 70 deployments using all seven DSRC channels in thousands of vehicles on the road today, and many using channel 184 for public safety uses, e.g. in California, designated for public safety applications involving safety of life and property.
-To vacate these users now would clearly be a vehicle safety concern.
-Even channel 182 that the waiver is also asking for is being used, e.g. in New York and Florida and Wyoming pilots, would affect those users if having to change their operations to vacate channel 182 for this proposed waiver.
+This is not a small consideration.
+As stated on 24 October 2018 in the National Highway Traffic Safety Administration statement on the safety value of the 5.9 GHz spectrum, there are more than 70 deployments using all seven DSRC channels in thousands of vehicles on the road today.
+Deployments in New York, Florida, and California alone represent more than 10,000 licensed DSRC devices, each of which is actively using the upper 20 MHz of the 5.9 GHz band.
+These incumbent DSRC devices would be prohibited from using that spectrum under the waiver request.
+Furthermore, Channel 184 (the upper 10 MHz of the band) carries a special FCC designation “for public safety applications involving safety of life and property”.
+To force these devices to now vacate the spectrum they are using would clearly be a vehicle safety concern.
+A waiver can be used to relieve a party from the requirement to satisfy certain rules, but cannot be used to deprive licensed users of the right to continue operating with the rules under which they were deployed.

-For the US DoT Connected Vehicle Pilot Deployment Program that is in process in Wyoming, New York and Florida, _____________________________________________

-This is a 5GAA request for a rule change.
+The waiver request is actually a request for rulemaking, and it should be rejected as a waiver.

-Experimental license
+Experimental license (will delete in final document)

 It is also clear for 5GAA’s waiver request that an experimental license request should be what they apply for, as opposed to asking users following the FCC rules to vacate 20 MHz of the band.
 It is clear in their request what they are proposing is for further experimentation which is what applying for and being granted experimental license is for.
-At the same time why do they want to use the top 20 MHz where there are identified channels for public safety that are being used, as opposed to experiment on other channels that are for less critical applications.

 Conclusion